thanhKasper/JobHunt-React/README.md

 A smart toolset for job seekers that helps find suitable jobs, apply with tailored CVs, and research companies before applying.

 ## Features
-- Provide a filter that will base on job seeker requirements to find matching jobs from various recruitment channels.
+- **Smart Job Filtering**: Automatically filter and recommend jobs based on the job seeker's preferences, skills, and requirements by aggregating data from multiple recruitment channels.

-- Analyize whether a job seeker is suitable for a job by analyzing through the list of projects provided by them and their profiles.
+- **Candidate–Job Matching**: Analyze a job seeker's profile and project portfolio to assess compatibility with job listings using intelligent matching algorithms.

-- Create a CV for job seeker base on provided information.
+- **CV Generation**: Generate a tailored, professional CV for the job seeker based on their provided information, including education, experience, and projects.

-- Automatically apply CV.
+- **One-Click CV Submission**: Automatically submit the generated CV to selected job postings, streamlining the application process.

-- Provide a list of information/sources about the company where a job seeker is about to apply.
+- **Company Insights**: Provide curated resources and background information about the company a job seeker is applying to — including culture, recent news, and reviews — to support interview preparation.

 ## How to use it
 - Frontend: Folling theses steps